 Ultimately, he never gets enough time to train properly and has probably taken his 10k and Half Marathon time as low as a 40 something body can do on 20 miles a week.
 Although his proudest Striders moment is his 2nd place in the V40 Road Race Championship of 2015.
 A feat he doubts he’ll ever get near again.

 Mick believes that everything starts with base aerobic work and strength, then you can build faster sessions on top starting with race pace before thinking about getting faster.
-Whilst not forgetting the golden rule of and 80/20 split in training that advocates 80% of your running be ‘easy’ and the remaining 20% be ‘hard.
-All of which is detailed in the Building a Training Plan document and subsequently in Train Smarter: Have a Plan.
+Whilst not forgetting the golden rule of an 80/20 split in training that advocates 80% of your running be ‘easy’ and the remaining 20% be ‘hard’.
+All of this is detailed in the Building a Training Plan document and subsequently in Train Smarter: Have a Plan.